Contact us

 As part of the Social Housing (Regulation) Act 2023, the Department for Levelling Up, Housing and Communities (DLUHC) intends to introduce the Social Tenant Access to Information Requirements (STAIRs).
-This important legislation, outlined in the White Paper and currently in its consultation phase, will form part of the Regulator of Social Housing’s regulatory standards.
-Landlords now have the opportunity to respond to the STAIRs consultation before 15th July here.
+This important legislation will form part of the Regulator of Social Housing’s (RSH) regulatory standards, requiring Registered Providers (RPs) to proactively publish information about the management of their homes from October 2026.
+RPs will then be expected to provide tenants with access to information on request from April 2027.
+You can read the latest updates on the implementation of the requirements here

 The Social Housing (Regulation) Act was implemented to provide tenants with increased powers and facilitate swift, fair resolutions to issues.
 STAIRs will contribute to this by ensuring they have access to information about the management of their homes.

-This initiative marks a proactive shift towards ensuring Private Registered Providers (PRPs) are open with their tenants; providing them with an increased voice to hold their landlord to account for the repair, safety, and quality of their home; and allowing them access to the information they need about their housing.
+This initiative marks a proactive shift towards ensuring RPs are open with their tenants; providing them with an increased voice to hold their landlord to account for the repair, safety, and quality of their home; and allowing them access to the information they need about their housing.

 In this blog, we will break down the proposed requirements and government guidance into a simple and digestible format to ensure you have a robust understanding of the impending duties and how to stay compliant.